 We administer laws and regulations relating to importing food.

 The Imported Food Control Act 1992 provides for us to operate the Imported Food Inspection Scheme.

 Find out more about the legislation we administer.

 Food regulation system

-We monitor imported food at the border for safety and compliance with Australia’s food standards as part of the wider food regulation system.
+We monitor imported food intended for sale at the border for safety and compliance with Australia’s food standards as part of the wider food regulation system.

 Find out more about Australia’s food regulation system.